Attending your ceremony

 • Arriving

 You should arrive one hour before the ceremony.
-PhD graduands gather at Margaret Fairweather Education Space; all other graduands gather at the reception tent on Whitfeld Court.
+PhD graduands gather at Margaret Fairweather Education Space; all other graduands gather at the Student Muster Marquee (details to be provided soon).
 It is important that you register your arrival by scanning the "Registration QR Code".
 Guests can enter Winthrop Hall and the Live Stream venue by ticket only; ensure that all guests are sent their e-tickets prior to the ceremony.
 Guests are asked to be seated 30 minutes prior to the ceremony starting.

 • Parking